csmrkid/Sync/README.md

 1. .Net 4.5.2

 ##Important
-1. Before you execute this app,please modify the **<add key="clientBase" value="http://localhost:8070"/>** to our api url in the app.config.
+1. Before you execute this app,please modify  **add key="clientBase" value="http://localhost:8070/** to our api url in the app.config.

 ##How